 Driving along what seemed like all four points of the Gozitan compass we also stopped off for a gorgeous tasting tomato soup and bread in Victoria (aka Rabat), Gozo's largest town, and the Ggantija Temple at Xaghra (Malta's oldest temple) which also afforded us stunning views over southern Gozo and the perfect point to see the island's citadel in all its domineering glory.
 What Gozo lacks in size it more than makes up for in tranquility, beauty and natural wonders.

 The stunning Azure Window whose large sandstone arch frames the azure blues of the ocean and cliffs.
 In March 2017 the arch finally collapsed.
 I saw it just in time.

 The Salt Pans make a curious and photogenic patchwork quilt of stone and salt along the coastline of Qbajjar Bay.

 travel tips, links & resources

-- Malta really is the kind of place where hiring a car and driving yourself round benefits.
+- Malta really is the kind of place where hiring a car and driving yourself round yields massive benefits.
 We hired a car for less than £50 and it meant that we made maximum use of our time there and got to see places unavailable on public transport, including life in small Maltese village where, arguably, you are more likely to experience Malta in all of its glorious authenticity.

 - Getting the ferry across to Gozo between Mcgarr and Cirkewwar is a straight forward affair.
-Just pay on arrival, queue for the next ferry and drive on-board.
+Just pay on arrival, queue for the next ferry and drive on-board in your hire car.
 The journey takes about 25 minutes one way and ensures your Maltese round trip covers two islands, not just one!

 you may also like